Roguezilla/game-of-life/README.md

 # Conway's Game of Life
 Written just for fun while I was at school and bored.

->The game comes with a Gosper's glider gun in the array.txt
+>The game comes with a Gosper's glider gun in the array.txt, this array can be expanded as much as you want.
 > ![Gosper's glider gun](https://i.imgur.com/ZJ4yc1L.png)

 > Gosper's glider gun on gen 0